 Denago: Eight Models & More To Come

-Eight key ebike models under Denago’s portfolio have recently achieved UL 2849 certification.
-All batteries have already been operating under the UL 2271 certification, and this commitment to safety brings them to a new level.
+Eight key ebike models under Denago’s portfolio have recently achieved UL 2849 standards.
+All batteries have already been certified to UL 2271, and this commitment to safety brings them to a new level.

 Look for these models when considering a smooth and safe ride with Denago:

-While UL 2849 and UL 2271 certifications are new for Denago, manufacturing to the standards is not.
+While certifications to UL 2849 and UL 2271 are new for Denago, manufacturing to the standards is not.

 Every Denago model has already been built to meet the UL 2849 and UL 2271 standards from the beginning.
 Formal testing and certification to demonstrate that our bikes and batteries meet those standards, conducted through a UL partner lab, was the next step in our continual process to build safe, reliable eBikes.”